fernando-piedra-globant/CV_Fernando/README.md

 # CV_Fernando APP

-This is my applicaion that show my profile, experience and skills, this information is fetched from my gists and its arcitecture es Clean architecture
+This is my applicaion that show my profile, experience and skills, this information is fetched from my gists and its arcitecture is Clean architecture

 ### This app is developed using this modules(layers):

 #### Presentation

-This layer contains visual components(views, layouts, fragments, activities, viewmodels, models), is based on MVVM Pattern.
+This layer contains visual components(views, layouts, fragments, activities, viewmodels, models), implements MVVM Pattern.

 #### Data